Tooth Extractions – Annapolis, MD

 We understand that there’s no substitution quite like your natural pearly whites, which is why we never suggest tooth extractions unless it’s absolutely necessary to keep your remaining teeth healthy.
 In certain cases, the only way that we can prevent your smile from sustaining additional damage is to remove teeth that are severely damaged, impacted, or increasing your risk of infection.
-After a thorough examination of your mouth and inspecting X-rays, Dr. Lisco, our endodontic specialist, will determine what treatment will provide you with the best long-term results.
-If you have a severe toothache or any type of dental discomfort, don’t hesitate to contact our office so we can schedule a same-day emergency appointment to address the underlying issue.
+After a thorough examination of your mouth and inspecting X-rays, we will determine what treatment will provide you with the best long-term results, including tooth extractions in Annapolis, MD.
+If you have a severe toothache or any type of dental discomfort, don’t hesitate to contact our dental office so we can schedule a same-day emergency appointment to address the underlying issue.

-Why Choose Neil W Vanik DDS PA For Tooth Extractions?
+Why Choose Vanik Dental Group of Annapolis For Tooth Extractions?

 - Experienced Endodontic Specialist

 - Advanced Dental Technology

 Signs That You May Need a Tooth Extraction

 Depending on the severity that your oral health problem has developed to, you may experience different symptoms that could signal your need for a tooth extraction.
 Some of these include:

 - A severe toothache caused by an infection hidden beneath your enamel.

 - Your tooth is visibly decayed and a filling can’t repair it.

 - A root canal and antibiotics won’t cure your infection.